Jodicooli/GraphRAG/documentation/README.ai.md

 - Free and local — no token costs
 - Simple setup
 - Runs on your machine (privacy-by-design)
-- Works well with smaller LLMs like Mistral or LLaMA2
+- Works well with smaller LLMs like llama3 or LLaMA2

 ---